spacemeshos/gpu-post/README.md

 ### All Platforms

-- For building CUDA support: NVIDIA Cuda Toolkit 11, an NVIDIA GPU with CUDA support, and an Nvdia driver version R525 or newer.
+- For building CUDA support: NVIDIA [Cuda Toolkit 11](https://developer.nvidia.com/cuda-11.0-download-archive), an NVIDIA GPU with CUDA support, and an [Nvdia driver](https://www.nvidia.com/Download/driverResults.aspx/194278/en-us/) version R525 or newer.
+  - If building on Linux you should refer to the distribution preffered method installation if available
 - For building Vulkan support: Vulkan SDK 1.3 and a GPU with Vulkan 1.3 runtime support.

 ### Windows

-- Windows 10/11 Pro.
+- Windows 10/11.
 - Microsoft Visual Studio 2022
 - You may also need to install specific versions of the Windows SDK when prompted when attempting to build the library for the first time.

 ### Ubuntu

 - Ubuntu 22.04
+- Cmake, GCC 11+

+### Other linux distributions

 - Cmake, GCC 11+

 ### macOS